skasim/gm-fabric-jvm/documentation/UpgradingFramework.md

 This document identifies what has to be upgraded and what issues if any there are.

 ## Current Twitter Libraries
-These are current twitter library versions leveraged in the __gmf__.
+These are current twitter library versions leveraged in the __gm-fabric__.

     <version.twitter.scrooge>4.14.0</version.twitter.scrooge>
     <version.twitter.finagle>6.42.0</version.twitter.finagle>